Blog

 Person walking with a rolling suitcase at a modern train station, wearing a backpack, jeans, and sneakers, under a sunlit glass roof.

-9. Pet travelers
+10. Pet travelers

-• Clear, upfront policies on pet fees, size limits, and allowed areas
+• Clear, upfront policies on pet fees, size limits and allowed areas

-• Staff who are friendly toward animals
+• Staff who are genuinely friendly toward animals

 What hotels can do: